Welcome to the DSC02104 Vign web pages:

 Railways5: The decline of steam from 1964 to 1968.
 Closure of the old Birmingham Snow Hill.
 New material added 13/7/08.

-Tyseley: Scenes at the GWR station and loco depot in Birmingham, 1953-1972, plus 2008.
-(New page 31/10/08)
+Moor St and Tyseley: Scenes at the GWR stations and loco depot in Birmingham, 1953-2010.
+(New material 12/12/2010)

-HOME PAGE This page last revised 4/8/2010.
+HOME PAGE This page was last updated on 24/10/2018.

-Our e-mail address: robertdarlaston[at]btopenworld[dot]com (this is not a link: please re-type replacing [at] with @ and [dot] with . )
+OUR E-MAIL ADDRESS: robertdarlaston[at]btinternet[dot]com (for security reasons this is not a link: please re-type replacing [at] with @ and [dot] with . )

-Photographs may take time to download.
 TO VIEW FULL SCREEN press F11.
 Files are best viewed at a screen resolution of 1280x1024.

 If you view at 1024x768 or less, picture alignment will be improved by reducing zoom level (bottom right of screen).